 Introduction to Purchases

-This tutorial should take approximately 15 mins to complete.
+This tutorial should take approximately 15 minutes to complete.

 What are Purchases?

-Purchases (or Purchase Orders - POs) are the record of purchasing your materials.
+Purchases (or Purchase Orders - POs) are the records of purchasing your materials.
 They are the mechanism you'll want to use whenever you buy raw materials and want to add them to your inventory.

 By adding purchases, you'll be able to automatically increase your material stock levels and track your exact unit costs.